jourquin/Nodus/README.md

 Since Nodus 8.4, version-dependent JVM parameters are also added dynamically in this file.
 This includes `--illegal-access=deny` with Java 9 to 16, and `--enable-native-access=ALL-UNNAMED` with Java 24 or later to enable native access for classpath libraries used by Nodus, such as JNA/OSHI.
+With Java 24 or later, the `sun.misc.Unsafe` warning policy is also set explicitly for compatibility with libraries that still use deprecated memory-access methods.

 ## License